Who Do We Think We Are: Album title and artwork

 On the back cover of earlier pressings, the opening track is listed as "Woman from Tokayo."
-Coincidentally, Ian Gillan's pronunciation of "Tokyo" does resemble this misspelling.
+Coincidentally, Ian Gillan's pronunciation of "Tokyo" in the song's refrain does resemble this misspelling.

 Release

 Despite the chaotic birth of the album, "Woman from Tokyo" was a hit single and other songs picked up considerable airplay.
 In the United States, it sold half a million copies in its first three months, achieving a gold record award faster than any Deep Purple album released up to that time.

 It hit number 4 in the UK charts and number 15 in the US charts.
-These numbers helped make Deep Purple the best-selling artist in the United States in 1973 (with the release of Made in Japan and the prior acclaim for Machine Head helping considerably).
+These numbers helped make Deep Purple the best-selling artist in the United States in 1973 (with the release of Made in Japan, the "Smoke on the Water" single, and the prior acclaim for Machine Head helping considerably).

 In 2000 Who Do We Think We Are was remastered and re-released with bonus tracks.
 The last bonus track is a lengthy instrumental jam called "First Day Jam" that features Ritchie Blackmore on bass.
 Roger Glover, the group's usual bassist, was absent, allegedly lost in traffic.
+Roger also did remixes of many tracks, but Mary Long was not included (it appears on 2002 box set, "Listen, Learn, Read On").

 In 2005 Audio Fidelity released their own re-mastering of the album on 24 karat Gold CD.